Kinderok1/telegram-bot-food-delivery-shell/README.md

 Telegram bot, telegram shop to order food from restaurants (shell for an online store)

-You can customize it for personal purposes
+You can customize it for personal purposes!

 #Write on <strong>TELEBOT</strong> (pytelegrambotapi)